Roma Tre University, Rome, Italy:

 Presentation of the YTT educational program, in Italian, currently underway at Istituto Comprensivo Artemisia Gentileschi Primary School.
 Teacher : Maria Catalano.

-From the beginning of the new school year (September 2019), YTT/Roma Tre University continue to develop these programs with over 15 new Roma Tre/YTT trained school teachers implementing our programs to several hundred Italian school-children in the coming months, as well as proposing the Italian version of the YTT Human/Child-Rights and Climate Crisis Teacher's Workbooks to teachers in both public and private primary schools across the country.
+From the beginning of the new school year (September 2019), YTT/Roma Tre University continue to develop these programs with over 15 new Roma Tre/YTT trained school teachers implementing our programs to several hundred Italian school-children in the coming months, as well as proposing the Italian version of the YTT Human-Rights and Gender-Equality Teacher's Workbooks to teachers in both public and private primary schools across the country.

 Professor Paola Perucchini was recently in Bruges to publish and present our research at the 29th EDEN Annual International Conference for scholars, practitioners and educational experts to discuss the issues of connecting through educational technology to produce effective learning environments.